portlandcodeschool/ios/syllabus.md

 # Prerequisites

 This class has no prerequisites.
+If you already know an object-oriented language like C++, Java, or C#, you'll start out ahead.

 You will receive email one week prior to class (if you have signed up that early) with work that must be completed prior to the first class.

-# Learning Objectives & Core Outcomes

-At successful completion of the class, you will be able to:

-* etc.

-At successful completion of the **Extended Primer**, students will **also** be able to:

-* Use HTML5 and JavaScript to perform form validation
-* Use the principles of mobile-first development and design
-* Use Bootstrap to style responsive web pages
-* Write simple JavaScript from scratch to build simple user interface patterns
-* Use Git branching, merging, and pull requests to integrate code from several team members
-* Use Wordpress in a hosted environment with a predefined theme to create either a simple product brochure and company blog web site or a simple * personal portfolio and blog site
-* Provide simple customer analysis and design for a small web site
-* Participate in project management planning, monitoring, and communicating status for a small web development team

 # Schedule and Curriculum

 For the most up to date schedule of activities, see the [course curriculum](/course).

-# Educational Expectations

-...

 ### Student Time Commitment